 Tomatoes

 Summer is considered to be the best season to get tomatoes.
-Peak season to get it is from May through October.
-When buying tomatoes avoid with blemishes or dark spots, also they should be firm.
+The peak season to get it is from May through October.
 Tomatoes are a great source of vitamin C, K, potassium, and folate.

 Recipes: